ibm-cloud-docs/vpc/vpn_advanced_configuration_api_migration.md

 | `local_cidrs`   | `local.cidrs`                                   |
 | `peer_cidrs`    | `peer.cidrs`                                    |
 | `peer_address`  | `peer.address` or `peer.fqdn` (described below) |
-{: caption="Table 3.
-Old and new properties for policy-based VPN gateways." caption-side="bottom"}
+{: caption="Old and new properties for policy-based VPN gateways." caption-side="bottom"}

 Property `peer_address` is replaced by `peer.address` or `peer.fqdn`, depending on whether an IPv4 address or a FQDN was used to specify the peer when the connection was created.
 Update your code to check `peer.type` in the response.
 If `peer.type` is `address`, then the response has `peer.address`.
 If `peer.type` is `fqdn`, then the response has `peer.fqdn`.